How to Get More Feedback on Amazon

-Communicate with unhappy customers and try to resolve any issues before they lead to a negative review.
+Communicating with unhappy customers and trying to resolve any issues before they lead to a negative review is a key part of a successful Amazon review strategy.
 A buyer can remove feedback up to 60 days after the date they left it.

 After the 60-day period, you may choose to respond to the negative feedback and give your side of the story to potential customers.
 Negative feedback will eventually fall off the first page in time, and after 12 months won’t count against your feedback rating.